BigSip/Obsidian/Car.md

 	- (703) 408-0666
 - ~~has not answered any calls or initiated contact since car has been dropped off~~
 - Punctured engine by strut, exactly what recall stated
-- Recall not covered, called neglec
+- Recall not covered, called neglect
+- may be covered if I can prove